San Francisco, Napa and Calistoga Railway: Mare Island Naval Shipyard

 Electric locomotives served the shipyard from 1919 until the overhead electric lines became a hazard for cranes installed during wartime expansion.
 Two GE 44-ton switchers numbered 30 and 40 took over shipyard operations in April 1942, and were joined by number 50 in August 1943.
 Number 40 became Sacramento Northern Railway #141 when the shipyard resumed peacetime operations in 1946.
 The two remaining engines were replaced by similar models owned by the United States Navy in 1956.
 Number 30 became Sacramento Northern Railway #147 while number 50 became Petaluma and Santa Rosa Railroad #3.

 Artifacts

-The SP Depot is on Lincoln at Fair Way (formerly Railroad Avenue).
-There is an historical marker across the street from the Calistoga Fire Department, which is on the location of the SFNCR depot.
+The railroad's former car barn located at Sixth Street and Soscol Avenue in Napa, built in 1907, is still extant.

-The railroad's former car barn located at Sixth Street and Soscol Avenue in Napa was built in 1907 and is still standing.
+Two former Napa Valley Route cars are preserved at the Western Railway Museum: steel combine car no. 63 and steel box motor no. 100.
+The body of a McKeen Motor Car Company trailer is located in St. Helena.
+Original built for the Southern Pacific Railroad in 1909, it saw light use on the SFN&C beginning in 1927.